Supported Internships

 Most of the learning happens at a workplace.
 It lets a young person get hands on experience doing a specific job.
 This can help them:

-There is no guarantee of a job at the end.
-However, it can help when looking and applying for a job.
+Although there is no guarantee of a job at the end, the hands on experience can help when applying for a job.

 Accessible information about supported internships